Positselski duality in $\infty$-categories: General preliminaries

 \subsection{The dual monoidal Barr--Beck theorem}

 Lurie's version of the Barr--Beck monadicity theorem, see \cite[Section 4.7]{Lurie_HA}, allows us to recognize monadic functors from simple criteria.
-Combined with a recognition theorem for when a monoidal monadic functor is equivalent to $R\otimes -$ for some commutative ring $R$, Mathew--Neumann--Noel extended the Barr--Beck theorem to a monoidal version.
+Combined with a recognition theorem for when a monoidal monadic functor is equivalent to $R\otimes(-)$ for some commutative ring $R$, Mathew--Neumann--Noel extended the Barr--Beck theorem to a monoidal version.
 In this short section we prove a categorical dual version of their result.

-Let $F:\C\rightleftarrows \D:G$ pair of adjoint functors between symmetric monoidal categories, such that the left adjoint $F$ is symmetric monoidal.
+Let $F:\C\rightleftarrows \D:G$ be a pair of adjoint functors between presentably symmetric monoidal $\infty$-categories, such that the left adjoint $F$ is symmetric monoidal.
 This means that the right adjoint $G$ is lax-monoidal, and does in particular preserve algebra objects.
 There is for any two objects $X\in \C$ and $Y\in \D$, a natural map

-where the last map is given by the adjunction counit.
+where the first map is by the symmetric monoidality of $F$, and the second is given by the adjunction counit.
 By the adjunction property, there is an adjoint map

 \begin{definition} An adjoint pair $F\dashv G$ as above is said to satisfy the \emph{monadic projection formula} if the map

 is an equivalence for all $X\in \C$ and $Y\in \D$. \end{definition}